The Most Stunning Places to Visit in Malaysia

 Recommended by James | Travel Collecting

-One of the best places to visit in Borneo is the Danum Valley in the Sabah area of Borneo.
+One of the best places to visit in Malaysia Borneo is the Danum Valley in the Sabah area.
 This is one of the few parts of Borneo that has never been logged by humans.
 The primeval rainforest is magical.
 There are towering trees with enormous buttresses that are draped in thick vines and shrouded in the early morning mist.

 The only place to stay in the Danum Valley Conservation Area is Borneo Rainforest Lodge, an upscale lodge that provides guided hikes and night walks and drives.
 A typical stay is three days/ two nights.
 The lodge has an office near the airport in Lahad Datu, where a jeep or minivan picks you up for the two-hour drive to the lodge.
 There are hikes up the escarpment where you can look out over the lodge and rainforest.
 Alternatively, hike to waterfalls deep in the jungle, shallow creeks, or along the canopy walkway.